Ranthambore National Park Rajasthan, India Travel Guide

 Comfortable and practical footwear is vital for exploration.

-Opt for shoes that can handle dust and varied terrain.
+Opt for shoes that can handle dust and assorted terrain.

 Pack efficiently, especially if you have multiple travel legs withwithin India.

-Consider soft-sided bags for easier storage in safari vehicles.
+Consider soft-sided bags to carry easier storage in safari vehicles.

 Any necessary vaccinations, personal medications, basic first-aid kit, insect repellent.